to promote trail stewardship and etiquette

 We’ll plan on being back at the trailhead between 1 and 2PM for burgers and refreshments.

-The weather forecast for our location, in the vicinity of Transfer Campground, calls for a high of 70 with a chance of showers in the afternoon.
+The weather forecast for our location, in the vicinity of Transfer Campground, calls for a high of 78 with a 50% chance of showers and thunderstorms in the afternoon.
 Please come prepared!

 What to wear:

-Wear long pants, closed-toe shoes or boots, sunglasses or safety glasses, work gloves and bring rain gear.
+Wear long pants and closed-toe shoes or boots and bring sunglasses or safety glasses, work gloves and rain gear.
 You know what Southwest Colorado weather can be like, so it's best to be prepared for anything!